Tsutomu Yamaguchi: Health

 Yamaguchi lost hearing in his left ear as a result of the Hiroshima explosion.
-He also went bald temporarily and his daughter recalls that he was constantly swathed in bandages until she reached the age of 12.
+He also went bald temporarily and his daughter recalls that until she was the age of 12 Yamaguchi was constantly wrapped in bandages.
 Despite this, Yamaguchi went on to lead a healthy life.
-Late in his life he began to suffer from radiation-related ailments, including cataracts and acute leukemia.
+Later in life, he began to suffer from radiation-related ailments, including cataracts and acute leukemia.

-His wife also suffered radiation poisoning from black rain after the Nagasaki explosion and died in 2008 (age 88) of kidney and liver cancer.
-All three of their children reported suffering from health problems they blamed on their parents' exposures.
+His wife also suffered radiation poisoning from black rain exposure after the Nagasaki explosion and died in 2008 at the age of eighty-eight of kidney and liver cancer.
+All three of their children reported suffering from health problems, which they blamed on their parents' exposures to radiation.

 Death

 In 2009, Yamaguchi learned that he was dying of stomach cancer.
 He died on 4 January 2010, in Nagasaki at the age of 93.

 BBC controversy

 On 17 December 2010, the BBC featured Yamaguchi in its comedy programme QI, referring to him as "The Unluckiest Man in the World".
 Both Stephen Fry, the host of QI, and celebrity guests drew laughter from the audience in a segment that included examples of black humor such as asking if the bomb had "landed on him and bounced off".
 A clip from the episode was uploaded by the BBC after the show but was later deleted.
 A BBC spokesperson told Kyodo News, "We instructed our crew to delete the file since we have already issued a statement that the content was not appropriate".

 The episode triggered criticism in Japan.
 Toshiko Yamasaki, Yamaguchi's daughter, appeared on NHK's national evening news and said: "I cannot forgive the atomic bomb experience being laughed at in Britain, which has nuclear weapons of its own.
 I think this shows that the horror of atomic bomb is not well enough understood in the world.
 I feel sad rather than angry".

 The Japanese Embassy, London, wrote to the BBC protesting that the programme insulted the deceased victims of the atomic bomb.
 It was reported that Piers Fletcher, a producer of the programme, responded to complaints with "we greatly regret it when we cause offence" and "it is apparent to me that I underestimated the potential sensitivity of this issue to Japanese viewers".

 On 22 January 2011, the BBC and Talkback Thames jointly issued a statement.
 In addition to the joint statement, the BBC delivered a letter from Mark Thompson, Director-General of the BBC, to the Japanese Embassy.